voucherifyio/voucherify-openapi/docs/guides/getting_started/Key-Concepts.md

 - [loyalty cards](doc:loyalty-program),
 - [giveaways](https://support.voucherify.io/article/187-how-to-create-a-giveaways-program).

-> 📘 Learn more:
+> 📘 Learn more
 > - [Voucher](ref:voucher-object) API reference

 ### Promotions and promotion tiers

-A promotion is a campaign that groups specific discounts and it does not require a voucher code to be applied to a customer's cart.
+A promotion is a campaign that groups specific discounts and it does not require a voucher to be applied to a customer's cart.
 When a customer or their cart qualifies for a promotion, the discount is automatically applied to the cart or it can be shown to the customer as a part of the [qualification](#qualification) process.

-A [promotion tier](ref:list-promotion-tiers) is a specific discount with conditions.
+A promotion tier is a specific discount with conditions.
 The discount is automatically applied to the customers and carts that meet the conditions.

 Promotion tiers can be applied together as a promotion stack or arranged in a hierarchy of application in one promotion campaign.

-> 📘 Learn more:
+> 📘 Learn more
 > - [Promotion tier](ref:promotion-tier-object) API reference

 ## Customer